dwmorrin/teensy-tug-o-war/README.md

 ### Timing challenges

 Press and hold to charge up?
-Hold to long and you lose ground?
+Hold too long and you lose ground?